Student Charter 2022/2023

 • Provide feedback on assessments and learning activities within 20 working days.

-• Continually review its provision to enhance quality and standards.
+• Continually review its provision in order to enhance quality and standards.

 The Students’ Union commits to: